chrisweb/chris.lu/README_WIP.md

 TODO: in next config, do I need to configure pageExtensions for MDX to work in app directory, or is this just for pages directory???

+TODO: add note about not leaking powered by info: poweredByHeader

 now we need to add two more files to make MDX work with server components

 add another file into the root of your project called `mdx-components.tsx` with the following content